Colin Ingleby-Mackenzie: Hampshire captaincy

 Having recovered from his illness, he toured Jamaica with the International Cavaliers in January 1964, who were captained by Denis Compton.
 In March, he proceeded to tour India and Thailand with E. W. Swanton's team, where he captained a team that contained many of the leading Test cricketers of the time, such as Richie Benaud and Garfield Sobers.
 He captained Hampshire to twelfth-place in both the 1964 County Championship and the 1965 County Championship.
 In the 1965 Gillette Cup, he led Hampshire to the quarter-finals.
 Prior to the 1965 season, he had toured Barbados with the International Cavaliers, captained by Trevor Bailey.
 Ingleby-Mackenzie retired, aged just 31, following the 1965 season; the last amateur to captain Hampshire, he passed the captaincy onto the professional Roy Marshall.
 Despite retiring, he returned to play three one-day matches in the 1966 Gillette Cup against Kent, Surrey, and Worcestershire.
 Against Kent, he made an unbeaten 59 to help Hampshire to victory, and earn him the Man of the Match award.

+Playing style and statistics

-In his first-class career, he scored 12,421 first-class runs from 343 first-class matches, including eleven hundreds, at a relatively low batting average of 24.35, this figure was depressed at least in part because of his attacking instincts: in only one season (1956) when he played more than a handful of games did he average above 30.
+In his first-class career, Ingleby-Mackenzie scored 12,421 first-class runs from 343 first-class matches, including eleven hundreds, at a relatively low batting average of 24.35, this figure was depressed at least in part because of his attacking instincts: in only one season (1956) when he played more than a handful of games did he average above 30.
 The Times described his batting as being conducted in a "breezy" and "independent" manner, befitting of an amateur.
 His youthful and carefree style of captaincy, where risks were taken in the pursuit of victory, drew comparisons to Lionel Tennyson's captaincy some thirty years previous.